-Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!
+11 Sectors of the Stock Market & How to Invest in Them

 Jitanchandra Solanki

-The sectors and industry groupings help traders, investors, analysts and portfolio managers to capitalise on a specific business activity such as companies who are in the banking, healthcare or retail sector.
+The sectors and industry groupings help traders, investors, analysts and portfolio managers to capitalise on a specific business activity such as companies who are in the banking, healthcare or retail sectors.

 The GICS was designed as an investment tool to capture the evolution of different sectors.
 The sector categorisations are widely used by portfolio managers around the world to help determine the best places to allocate their funds.
 But they are useful to all types of market participants - analysts, traders, investors and portfolio managers

-By analysing the different stock market sectors analysts can gain a quick snapshot of where the money is flowing into and out of.
-Investors can then use this information to participate in high performing sectors while exiting weak performing sectors.
-Traders may focus on high performing sectors that exhibit strong momentum price trends.
+By analysing the different stock sector trends analysts can gain a quick snapshot of where the money is flowing into and out of.
+Investors can then use this information to participate in high-performing sectors while exiting weak-performing sectors.
+Traders may focus on high-performing sectors that exhibit strong momentum price trends.

-The information technology sector consists of companies that fall in the following industries: software and services, technology hardware and equipment and semiconductors and semiconductor equipment.
+The information technology sector consists of companies that fall into the following industries: software and services, technology hardware and equipment and semiconductors and semiconductor equipment.

 Companies within this sector often provide technological services or produce technological products.
 Some of the most well-known companies in this stock sector include Microsoft, Apple, Oracle, etc.